Honda Civic (eighth generation): Trims and models

 The Honda Civic GX is designed to run on compressed natural gas (CNG).
 Due to the limitations of the CNG tanks, the 6-speaker stereo system is not installed.
+The GX also does not have a folding rear seat and has less cargo space.

 Only a continuously variable transmission (CVT) was offered for the 2006 Honda Civic Hybrid, which gains more power and a mileage boost to a United States Environmental Protection Agency estimated 40 mpgus/45 mpgus (city/highway).
 It achieves an AT-PZEV emission rating.
 The 1.3 L L13A i-DSI engine (in Europe marketed as 1.4-litre engine) has been upgraded to achieve 93 hp, instead of 83 hp in earlier model.
 Accompanied by the electric motor with 15 kW (20 hp) which gives in total 110 hp for the Hybrid vehicle.
-Top speed was rated at 186 km/h (116 mph), CO_{2} emission is 109 g/km and the mass of the car is 2875 lb—not much for a car equipped with IMA electric motor and nickel–metal hydride batteries (5.5 A·h, 158 V).
+Top speed was rated at 186 km/h (116 mph), CO_{2} emission is 109 g/km and the mass of the car is 2875 lb—light for a car equipped with IMA electric motor and nickel–metal hybrid batteries (5.5 A·h, 158 V).

 Both the Civic GX and Civic Hybrid have a similar trim level to the Civic LX, with some differences like 15 in lightweight alloy wheels, and external mirror lights.